bpruitt-goddard/gametrackerv2/README.md

 1. Build the docker images `docker-compose build`
 1. Create a local docker volume for the database using `docker volume create --name data -d local`.
 This will allow the database data to persist across docker runs.
 1. Boot the app using `docker-compose up`
-1. With the app running from (3), create the databes with `docker-compose run web rake db:create`, then run any pending database migrations with `docker-compose run web rake db:migrate`.
+1. With the app running from (3), create the database with `docker-compose run web rake db:create`, then run any pending database migrations with `docker-compose run web rake db:migrate`.

+## Run Tests

+1. Boot the app using the steps in [bulid/install](#buildinstall)
+1. Open another command prompt and run `docker-compose run web rails test`

 ## Query Database